EMugerli/bachelor-thesis-project/README.md

-# bachelor-thesis-project
+# Low-power Wake word detection on Android (B.Sc.).
-Low-power Wake word detection on Android (B.Sc.).
+Training a compact TensorFlow model for performing wake word detection on a custom dataset.
+Exporting the model to TensorFlow Lite and building an Android service that performs wake word detection using the TFLite model.
+Evaluating the service in terms of accuracy and false positive rate.
+Investigating alternative network training approaches, e.g. by using knowledge distillation.